savonet/book/advanced.md

 ### Logs

-How to configure the logs
+How to configure the logs (in particular default log.level is 3 so that info and debug are not shown by default)

 Using command-line arguments
 ----------------------------